 Required for all AS Degree candidates.
 Students will develop a semester-long project in an area of their interest, complete the project and assess their progress.
 Examples might include development of a computer program in the language of the student's concentration; construction of a complex database; creation of a Web 2.0 enabled web site; construction, configuration and administration of a complex network; or a portfolio of graphics and animations representing complex work.
 Prerequisite: completion of course work for the first three semesters of the student's program of study.
+Prerequisite: CIS210M or CYBD110M.

-CSCN210M Computer Science in Action I - Technology Innovation
+CSCN210M Computer Science in Action I - Technology Innovation 3-3

 Students will determine the need, plausibility and target market for a computer program, app or computer enabled device for a non-traditional computer application to be used on a mobile platform or other emerging technology.
 Student groups will design various product concepts selecting a single approach and develop a working product demo or application.
-Prerequisite: CIS122M or CIS158M.
+Prerequisite: CIS117M or CIS118M or CIS122M or CIS126M or CIS148M or CIS158M.